Skip to content Skip to footer

 • Invalid Will – we can advise in cases where the Will is invalid.
 For example if the Will was not signed.

-• Family Will disputes – If you have been promised assets but have been left out of a Will, it can be possible to force the beneficiaries of the estate to honour the promises made, as long as there is proof.
+• Family Will disputes – if you have been promised assets but have been left out of a Will, it can be possible to force the beneficiaries of the estate to honour the promises made, as long as there is proof.
 This is a complex area and sometimes involves negotiating both with other family members and HM Revenue & Customs.

 • Cross border disputes – we can act advise you on challenging or defending a Will or an inheritance dispute involving assets in other jurisdictions.